- Performing “neck checks” can help you become familiar with what your thyroid looks and feels like.

 - Tip your head back and swallow.

-- As you swallow, feel your thyroid gland at the base of your neck, located below the larynx and above the collarbone, and check for any nodules or asymmetry.
+- As you swallow, feel your thyroid gland at the base of your neck, located below the larynx (voice box) and above the collarbone, and check for any nodules or asymmetry.

 In fact, aside from tenderness or difficulty swallowing, symptoms of thyroid cancer are often subtle.
 Thyroid cancer cases are generally found during a routine checkup, or through imaging tests done because of other health concerns.

-Typically, the nodule will feel firmer than the rest of the thyroid gland, but “You should look for asymmetry, and if you can palpate something that counts.
+Typically, the nodule will feel firmer than the rest of the thyroid gland, but you should look for asymmetry, and if you can palpate something that counts.
 If you feel a nodule, you should contact your doctor.

 Patients are referred to an endocrinologist, where an ultrasound can determine if the thyroid gland lump looks suspicious.
 If it does, the endocrinologist or pathologist will use a small needle to remove tissue or fluid from the thyroid to examine it for cancer cells.

 Thyroid nodules are very common and frequently reported, and the overwhelming odds are that they will be benign.

 Although the chances are low that a thyroid lump is cancerous, early detection is important.
 If you feel any changes to your thyroid gland or are experiencing symptoms like tenderness or difficulty swallowing, it is important to talk to your doctor.

 Thyroid cancer is a very curable disease; it is important to detect early and have treatment right away.